wjiayis/NUS-BT1101-SampleCode/README.md

 - If you have difficulties obtaining your desired output, observe the sample input carefully and mimic its structure.
 - The organisation of content may be slightly different from that in your lecture notes.
 In addition, the content is optimised for AY21/22 Semester 1's syllabus.
 Feel free to update me on syllabus changes and I will make relevant changes.
 Alternatively, fork this repository and adapt it.
 - With regard to all commits made before 2022: I apologise for the nonsensical commit history.
+I wasn't using Git.
 ## Descriptive Analytics
 ### 1. [Data Visualisation](Subpages/1-1.md)
 ### 2. Data Tabulation and Frequencies